dynamic-and-active-systems-lab/uavrt_detection/README.md

 2. [ROS2 Galactic installed](https://docs.ros.org/en/galactic/Installation.html) on the Linux target machine.
 3. [colcon installed](https://docs.ros.org/en/galactic/Tutorials/Beginner-Client-Libraries/Colcon-Tutorial.html)on the Linux target machine
 4. [airspyhf_rx](https://github.com/airspy/airspyhf) installed on the Linux target machine.
 5. [airspyhf_channelizer](https://github.com/dynamic-and-active-systems-lab/airspyhf_channelize) installed and compiled as an executable.
+Add the path to the airspyhf_channelizer local repo to your Matlab path so that it can find a dependent function needed for uavrt_detection.

 ### Installation Instructions
 1. On a Mac (non-ROS target machine) with Matlab installed, clone this repo.